 Barr accuses Dems of using criminal justice process as ‘political weapon,’ as hearing tensions flare

-Attorney General William Barr fired back at Democrats during a testy Capitol Hill hearing Wednesday, suggesting they were using questions about Special Counsel Robert Mueller’s Russia investigation to try to score political points ahead of the 2020 presidential election.
+Attorney General William Barr fired back Wednesday at Democrats who for weeks have called his integrity into question over his handling of Special Counsel Robert Mueller’s Russia report, suggesting during a testy Capitol Hill hearing they were only using the issue to score political points ahead of the 2020 election -- and advising that the DOJ's role in the controversy is now "over."

 “We have to stop using the criminal justice process as a political weapon,” Barr said during a back-and-forth with Connecticut Democratic Sen. Dick Blumenthal.